bigdatawirtz/apilog/README.md

 ### Run with Docker-compose

-You can crete your own infrastructure with two containers: one for the logger and other one for mongo database.
+You can create your own infrastructure with two containers: one for the logger and other one for mongo database.
 Use the docker-compose.yml file in this repo:

 `docker compose up -d`

+Use the *watched* version of docker compose file if you want that the container upgrades automatically when a new image is published.

+`docker compose -f docker-compose-watch.yml up -d`